lexlewthor/bloccwarz/README.md

 - Using linear bonding curve to mint/burn BW tokens `f(x) = 0.001x`
   - Some research https://blog.relevant.community/how-to-make-bonding-curves-for-continuous-token-models-3784653f8b17
   - Used https://www.integral-calculator.com/ to play with some different curves
-  - Using google to search for different implementations in Solidity, probably Bancor best example
+  - Using google to search for different implementations in Solidity, probably Bancor is best example
 - Owner of contract charges fixed % of wei value on mint/burn transactions
+- Minimum token transaction amount (lot) enforced in contract

 ### Game Resources
 - Players will be created and allocated initial game resources on token deposit (full list of resources and balancing functions TBD)